check-spelling-sandbox/opentelemetry-cpp/docs/google-test.md

 ### CMake

-CMake can be installed following instructions from [here](https://cmake.org/download/).
+You can [download CMake](https://cmake.org/download/) (and install it).
 You will also need to install Google Test, along with libbenchmark.

 Download a zip of the Google Test source code [here](https://github.com/google/googletest/releases/tag/release-1.10.0).
 Then,